xbkong/nengo/docs/backend_api.rst

 Nengo is designed so that models created with the :doc:`Nengo modeling API <frontend_api>` work on a variety of different simulators.
-Simulators have been created to take advantage of `GPUs <https://github.com/nengo/nengo_ocl/>`_ and `neuromorphic hardware <https://github.com/project-rig/nengo_spinnaker>`_.
+For example, simulators have been created to take advantage of `GPUs <https://github.com/nengo/nengo_ocl/>`_ and `neuromorphic hardware <https://github.com/project-rig/nengo_spinnaker>`_.

-Nengo comes with a simulator that is relatively fast, but works on general purpose computers.
+Nengo comes with a simulator that is relatively fast, and works on general purpose computers.
 For most users, the only thing that you need to know about the reference simulator is how to create and close a `nengo.Simulator` instance.